THE REWARD OF SACRIFICING

 (Illustration) Awhile back I read a story about a brother and sister that played ‘Noah’s Ark’ in their backyard pool.
 They used a shoebox for the Ark and after the Flood they wanted to make a sacrifice like Noah.
 The boy wanted to offer up his sister’s doll, but she refused.
 The girl wanted to sacrifice her brother’s G.I.
 Joe, but he wouldn’t do that.
 So they compromised.
 They found a filthy, mangled, one-eyed stuffed sheep.
 One of them was overheard saying, “Here let’s sacrifice this.
 We don’t want it anyway.”

-Look at Abraham.
+1. Let’s first look at Abraham.
 God required him to leave the verdant land of Mesopotamia, and forsake family and friends.
 And he did.
 Then, after Abraham left his homeland and family, he and Sarah had a son in their old age—Isaac.
 But that’s when God asked Abraham to place Isaac on the altar of sacrifice.
 And without hesitation Abraham went to the mountain, built an altar, tied up his son, drew back his knife . . . until an angel of God commanded him to stop.
 And look how God rewarded Abraham’s sacrifices.
 He is known as “the Father of the entire Christian Faith.”
 And when OT saints died they went to Paradise, which was also known as “Abraham’s Bosom.”
 From Abraham’s death to Christ’s resurrection, Abraham governed Paradise.
 The Lord knows how to reward sacrifice.

-Consider Moses.
+2. Second, let’s consider Moses.
 Moses was raised in the luxuries of Pharaoh’s palace.
 But when he ‘came of age’ Moses renounced kinship with Pharaoh and chose to suffer with Israel.
 Think about it: Egypt’s wealth and eventually the throne could have been his, but he rejected them.
 And when he severed his association with Pharaoh it led him “face to face with God whom he talked with as a man talks with his friend.”
 Moses wrote the first five books of the Bible and gave us the Ten Commandments.
 He worked more miracles than anyone except Jesus.
 God rewarded Moses’ sacrifice.

 III.
 How God Rewards Sacrifice

 One of the more recognized Scriptures for this is Luke 6:38 where Jesus said: “Give and it shall be given unto you.
 Good measure, pressed down, shaken together, and running over will men give unto your bosom.”
+This verse is the golden text of Christ’s “Four-fold Blessing” upon our giving.
+Listen again and you’ll hear it: “Give and it shall be given unto you,” one, “good measure”; two, “pressed down”; three, “shaken together”; and four, “running over.”

 But it doesn’t stop there.
 Paul said in 1 Corinthians 16:1: “Now concerning the collection for the saints, act according to the orders I issued to the churches of Galatia.
 (2) Upon the first day of the week let every one of you lay by him in store, as God hath prospered him.”
 While this Scripture commands giving; 2 Corinthians 9, shows us how God rewards our giving.